alexpolt/alexpolt.github.io/src/motivation.md

   RPG game where players do their best to earn levels, that in turn empower players to do greater things.
 The same is in our daily life: we learn and work hard to gain additional abilities that will increase our power over this world.
 That power makes our life easier and happier.
-One could notice that is very rational behaviour.
-It allows us to get a better place in a people hierarchy.
+One could notice that is a very rational behaviour.
+It allows us to get a better place in a society hierarchy.

-> The forst think you can do is procrastinate.
+> The worst think you can do is procrastinate.

+  **The most important question one can ask is "What do I want from this World?"**

+  Actually, without people creating things, the life on Earth would be just surviving and fucking.
+  So we need people creating stuff, making gadgets, getting into space to make the life of a human more enjoyable and fulfilled!
+So please, do stuff! :)